Xilinx/ml-suite/pythonexample.md

 		Success!
 	```
-	This example runs through two networks/models, GoogleNetv1 and ResNet50.
+	This example runs through two networks/models: GoogleNet v1 and ResNet50.
 The networks and parameters are defined in the json input file.
 This example uses `mytest.json`:
 	```
 	{
 		"confs":[